ImzyO/African_Rapid_Care/README.md

 # Introduction

-Since COVID-19, it has proven necessary to not only have in person  healthcare assistance services but also virtual health care services.
-With a healthcare website that intends to bridge the gap between time and a user's needs, lives could be saved and better.
-Oftentimes when people get sick (nothing too serious but still need to see a doctor), they encounter several challenges trying to get treated as soon as possible.
-The hospital could be far away from them in the city, there could be a long queue there…This is why we want to build “ARC” (African Rapid Care).

 **ARC** is an appointment website where patients in need of health care can quickly find an available and appropriate physician in their vicinity.

 Patients can sign up on the website and browse the list of availables doctors.
 They can book a physical appointment with a doctor focusing on the nearness.